Skip to Content

 Nevertheless, if 5 does not receive the ball, then 1 could run some other type of set play or offensive action as all players are currently in the team’s frontcourt.

-Example 2-3-C: Variation of backcourt to frontcourt pass followed by center receiving basketball
+Part 3, Option 2: Variation of backcourt to frontcourt pass followed by cut through across lane

-This is an example diagram that demonstrates another variation of the backcourt to frontcourt pass.
+This is an example diagram that demonstrates a variation of the backcourt to frontcourt pass followed by a cut through across the lane by the post player.

 This time, 3 can receive the ball from 4 as opposed to 1.
 Afterwards, 3 can begin to dribble towards the left side wing.

-As that happens, 4 should cut to the top while 2 and 1 sprint towards the right side wing and right side corner respectively.
+As that happens, 4 should cut to the top while 1 and 2 sprint towards the right side corner and right side wing respectively.

 Furthermore, 5 should cut across the lane to the strong side, receive the ball from 3 and attempt to score a field goal via a low post move.

-Alternatively, 2 or 1 could receive the ball from 5 via a cross court pass and then take a three-point jump shot if that option is available.
+Alternatively, 1 or 2 could receive the ball from 5 via a cross court pass and then take a three-point jump shot if that option is available.

-This section contains the third overall press offense play, which also comprises various passing and scoring options.
+This section contains another press offense play, which also comprises various passing and scoring options.

 Moreover, the example diagrams are derived from Beating Pressure Defenses by Sean Miller.

-In terms of the initial setup, 1, 2, and 4 are in a horizontal stack near the half court line.
+In terms of the initial setup, particularly within the backcourt, 1, 2, and 4 are in a horizontal stack near half court while 5 fills the high post area.

 Otherwise, 1 could receive the ball while 5 moves to the left side low post area and 3 steps inbound near the adjacent basket.

-This is an example diagram featuring various passes and dribbling action that could lead to a scoring opportunity.
+Example diagram of a press offense play featuring various passes and dribbling action that could lead to scoring opportunities.

 From there, 5 could receive the ball from 3 and score via a low post move.